Were you hurt in a Texas bicycle accident? Is an irresponsible motorist at fault?

 How do I recover damages that I sustained in a Texas bicycle accident?

-Individuals who sustain injuries in a bicycle accident caused by another’s careless or reckless behavior may be entitled to recover compensation for their losses.
+Individuals who sustain injuries in a bicycle accident caused by negligent drivers may be entitled to recover compensation for their losses.
 To obtain compensation, injured victims may file a Texas bicycle accident lawsuit in the civil court located in the jurisdiction where the accident occurred.
 A Texas bicycle accident claim requires injured parties to demonstrate that another individual caused the accident and their injuries, and is therefore liable for the resulting damages.

 What kind of damages can I recover after a Texas bicycle accident?